ls1intum/Artemis/README.md

     name: ArTEMiS
     email: <email>
 ```
 Change the entries with ```<...>``` with proper values, e.g. your TUM Online account to connect to the given instances of JIRA, Bitbucket and Bamboo.
-Alternatively, you can connect to your local JIRA, Bitbucket and Bamboo instances (see Docker setup below).
+Alternatively, you can connect to your local JIRA, Bitbucket and Bamboo instances using Docker.

 The ArTEMiS server should startup by running the main class ```de.tum.in.www1.artemis.ArTEMiSApp``` using Spring Boot.